jimmybanta/dudo-perudo/backend/perudo/README.md

 ## Glossary
-Game - a full game of perudo, from start to finish - from everyone having all their dice to last person standing Round - A single turn around the circle, starting with an initial call and ending with someone losing a die Move - a single action taken by a player in a round, either a dudo or a bid
+Game - a full game of perudo, from start to finish - from everyone having all their dice to last person standing Round - A single turn around the circle, starting with an initial call and ending with someone losing a die Move - a single action taken by a player in a round, either a call or a bid
     Quantity - a number of dice ex.
 3 dice
     Value - the face value of a die ex.
 4's
-    Bid - a call of a quantity and a value by a player, increasing the bid Dudo - a call of "Dudo" by a player, challenging the previous bid
+    Bid - a call of a quantity and a value by a player, increasing the bid Call - a call of "Dudo" by a player, challenging the previous bid

 Jessie - during normal play, a 1 is called a 'jessie', and counts as a wild aka it counts as any number Normie - during normal play, any value other than 1 is called a 'normie' and counts as itself